Kim Domingo

-Kimberly "Kim" Domingo Mazon (born February 3, 1995) is a Filipino actress, model and singer.
+Kimberly Domingo Mazon is a Filipino actress, model and singer.
 She played the leading antagonist in Juan Happy Love Story, Tsuperhero and Super Ma'am.
 She is currently a freelance artist.

+In 2026, romance-thriller series A Secret in Prague as Alexandria "Alex" Cortez.
+Her character plays an action-oriented government agent who is deeply entangled in the show's central espionage plot.

-Early life
+Early life and education

 Domingo was born on February 3, 1995, and was raised in Novaliches, Quezon City.
 She is the only child to a French father, Guy Belleville, and a Filipino mother, Fina Domingo.
 Since her parents separated and never got married, she possesses her mother's surname.
 According to her, she was a "Lolas (Grandma's) girl" raised in a strict household single-handedly by her grandmother.
 She graduated from elementary school at the San Agustin Elementary School, Quezon City, where Domingo said she was a shy pupil.
 She attended Our Lady of Fatima University and took up dentistry.

 Career

 Domingo rose to prominence with her dubsmash of the song "Twerk It Like Miley" in 2014.
 She signed a contract with GMA Network's talent agency the following year, and landed roles on Juan Happy Love Story and Bubble Gang, where she is currently a mainstay.
 Domingo appeared on the cover of FHM Philippines December 2015, and January 2017 issues.

 Domingo signed a recording contract with GMA Records in August 2016.
 She released her debut and only single "Know Me" featuring international rapper C-Tru.
 Domingo was introduced by Ginebra San Miguel as their 2017 calendar girl in October 2016.

-As of 2024, Domingo is a freelance artist and currently appears on FPJ's Batang Quiapo as Madonna.
+From 2024 to 2025, Domingo portrayed Madonna on FPJ's Batang Quiapo.